About This Guide

 When Difficult Conversations Feel Impossible

 Research confirms what you already know: Leaders often resist difficult conversations out of fear.
 Fear of criticism.
 Fear of conflict.
 Fear of damaging relationships.
-But avoidance does not make problems disappear.
+But avoidance doesn't make problems disappear.
 It makes them grow.

 The short-term cost of honesty is always less than the long-term cost of deception.
 Trust that God can handle the consequences of your integrity.